 All children aged between 5 and 16 are required by law to receive an education, and it is the duty of parents and carers to ensure that they are supported to do so.

 Children sometimes have to miss school because of illness or if they have long-term medical issues.
 If this is the case, parents should contact school the same day to let them know the reason that their child is not in school.

 Schools are not allowed to authorise requests for children to be taken out of school for a holiday during term time.

 Requests for leave can only be granted by schools if there are exceptional circumstances, and holidays are not considered exceptional.
 Requests for leave must also be made to the school in advance, as the Department for Education has told schools that they cannot authorise any absences after they have been taken.

-A penalty notice is a fine to parents or carers if they fail to ensure that their child/ren attend school regularly.
+A penalty notice is a fine for parents or carers if they fail to ensure that their child/ children attend school regularly.
 Buckinghamshire County Council is responsible for issuing penalty notices on behalf of schools in the county.

 Please contact your child's school directly for details of their attendance policy.

 Payment of penalty notices